BenSeward/next-checkout/README.md

 # 🛍 Next Checkout
+## Introduction

 This is a simple checkout demonstrating simple architecture patterns to build a production ready checkout.
-Inspired by Bulletproof React.
+Inspired by Bulletproof React and Hexagonal architecture.

-## Introduction

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut sit amet luctus nibh, eget posuere neque.
-Integer scelerisque, urna ut dignissim pulvinar, sapien erat tristique libero, sit amet laoreet lorem mi porta odio.
-Morbi sit amet metus a dolor tincidunt auctor sit amet id sem.
-Donec tempor felis et eros convallis ultrices.

 ## Table of Contents